Visiting Policy during the ongoing COVID-19 pandemic

 - named visitors accompanying service users on out of home visits will need to follow the testing guidance for rapid tests as described earlier in this policy as a minimum.

 - additional testing will be required for overnight stays to family homes.
-Named visitors and the service user should complete a rapid test prior to their departure for the overnight stay and again before returning back to the home.
+Named visitors and the service user should complete a rapid test prior to their departure for the overnight stay and again before returning to the home.
 If overnight stays are taking place on a regular basis the service user and named visitors will be encouraged to complete weekly PCR tests.
 All tests should be registered to the homes UON number.

 - If the service user will meet anyone other than their named visitor during an indoor visit, that person should also undertake a rapid test on the day of the visit.